nQuery512/awesome-metaplex/README.md

 # Awesome Metaplex

 This page aim to regroup ressources to help artists and developers on their NFTs journey on Solana using Metaplex and the Candy machine
+Most link posted here are made by other people from the Metaplex community 💚

 ## What is Metaplex ?